 Set in a back alley, the scene shows a crowd of Washington Heights residents gathered under flags from Caribbean and Latin American countries.
-“There is this intensity to the colour of the flags that we wanted to pull into the costumes,” says Travers.
+“There is this intensity to the color of the flags that we wanted to pull into the costumes,” says Travers.
 “By the time we start that crescendo at the end, it’s a really powerful image of all of these people celebrating where they’re from.”
 Shooting the scene was deeply emotional, Travers remembers, as the cast stopped for one moment to cheer on Lin-Manuel Miranda, who was on a fire escape playing the local piragüero.
 “It was such a beautiful feeling for everybody that day to really represent the sacrifices that their parents have made to get them to this point,” he recalls.
 “It was one of the most powerful days I’ve had on set.”

 With such a big cast, the production challenged the costume designer to think on a large scale.
 “It’s not every day that you work on a movie that shuts down entire blocks to fill with 100 extras,” he says.
-In crowd scenes, Travers would “paint with a big brush,” establishing an overall look that felt true to the story, but also take the extra step of creating distinct characters of the neighbourhood.
+In crowd scenes, Travers would “paint with a big brush,” establishing an overall look that felt true to the story, but also take the extra step of creating distinct characters of the neighborhood.
 “I wanted to see the woman who works at the Bank of America, the woman who’s a teacher, the guy who works at the bakery, or the guy who doesn’t work,” he says.

 Travers also referred to costume designer Courtney Flores’s original Broadway costumes, eager to pay tribute to original Usnavi, once played by Miranda.
 From the first meeting with the Puerto Rican creator, Travers brought up the possibility of using the golf hat that Usnavi wore on the Broadway stage.